BreakBuildGames/breakbuildgames_blog/content/blog/youtube_vs_blogging/index.md

 YouTube videos could turn them into something more organized.
 Audio and visuals can enrich the content as well.

-Presenting a topic to someone else makes sure that you understand the topic in the first place.
+Presenting a topic to someone else ensures that you understand the topic in the first place.
 If my topic covers my personal thoughts and opinions, YouTube becomes a great tool to reflect on them, and I might even gain new insights from this process.
 For example, helping me decide whether creating YouTube devlogs make sense for me ;)

-Documenting the journey of me trying to make my own game allows me to essentially travel back in time later.
+Documenting the journey of my attempt to make my own game allows me to essentially travel back in time later.
 I can remind myself of why and how I decided to do certain things, get into the headspace at the time and to keep track of the challenges and solutions along the way.